Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 At that time, visiting bhikkhunīs had arrived, and the rooms were to be assigned by seniority.
 The junior bhikkhunīs who had lived there first said: “Venerables, wait, we’ll remove the bowls.” … The next day, the visitors asked: “Have you moved the bowls yet?”
 They answered: “We haven’t yet finished moving the bowls.”
 The visiting bhikkhunīs said: “Do you want to take these bowls to a pottery shop?
 What’s the use of so many bowls?”

 When the bhikkhunīs heard this, they told Mahāpajāpatī, and she went to the World-honored One, and informed him.
 The Buddha said: “Summon those bhikkhunīs.”
 When they came, he asked them: “Did you really do this?”
 They answered: “We really did this.”
 The Buddha said: “Why did you keep spare bowls?
 From now on, it’s no longer allowed to keep spare bowls.”
 The Buddha told Mahāpajāpatī Gotamī: “Convene all the bhikkhunīs living in the vicinity of Sāvatthī. … Those who have already heard it should listen again: